 The competitors are allowed to inspect the course by slowly sliding down through or alongside the course.
-Inspection times are at the discretion of the Jury but should be a minimum of 30 minutes.
-All competitors are required to complete at least one inspection run prior to training.
+The inspection durations are at the discretion of the Jury but should be a minimum of 20 minutes.
+All competitors are required to complete at least one inspection run prior to training session or phase.
+The day times for the start and finish of the inspection is written in the minutes and if not different communicated by the jury strictly valid.
+The inspection starts by entering the course and ends by crossing the finish line.
+Competitors and team members not following the day times of the inspection are sanctioned according the rules ICR 2029.9 and 2030.3.

 Competitors must visibly wear their bibs and their helmets during the inspection.